basile-henry/onnxruntime-rs/README.md

-# onnxruntime-sys
+# onnxruntime

-This crate contains the raw bindings to onnxruntime.
+This crate contains bindings to onnxruntime.

 In order to build/use this crate you must either have onnxruntime installed on your system or build the onnxruntime project from source.